 You can interchange the order of the 4 day sales sequence to figure out what works best for your audience.

 At this point, if they haven’t purchased yet, it’s probably not the right time.
 This is why broadcasting weekly can be helpful to increase conversions.

-Your broadcasts should also model the 4 day sales sequence.
-Every week, send broadcasts that fall into Value, Trust, Pricing and Community and you will convert your list overtime.
+Your broadcasts should also model the four-day sales sequence.
+Every week, send broadcasts that fall into Value, Trust, Pricing and Community and you will convert your list over time.